 Find some downtime to relax.
 Everyone needs an opportunity to unwind daily.
 Find a technique or two that work for you.
 Some of our clients choose to jam out to music, others journal, draw, take bubble baths, do deep breathing exercises, meditate, practice yoga, go for walks, read books, make a cup of tea, or spend time with a family pet.

 Sleep is critical for your body to heal, make milk, and stay healthy, however, it can be challenging with restless legs, night sweats, newborn cries, and insufficient planning.
 Plan to get seven or more hours of sleep daily, even if in groups of three and four hours.
 When home try to get off your feet when the baby sleeps.
 Rest if you cannot nap but use this quiet time to refuel your body.

 Fuel your body.
 It is impossible to grow your baby, heal your body, and nurse your baby without careful attention to your diet.
 Simple and non-processed foods and fluids are oftentimes overlooked for quick, easy fast food.
 Plan and food shop strategically.
 Buy food in its natural state and eat them with the least amount of cooking so that they hold more nutrients.
 Take the time to make lunch and healthy snacks.
 Eat all the colors of the rainbow so that you get all the necessary vitamins.
 Your body and baby will thank you for it.
 Click here for recommendations.

 Get moving and off the couch.
-Physical activity helps fetal alignment and making birth less painful.
+Physical activity helps fetal alignment and makes birth less painful.
 It also reduces muscle stiffness and helps your mood due to an endorphin release.
-Take is easy right after birth, wear a belly binder to support your body, but know exercise is your friend.
+Take it easy right after birth, wear a belly binder to support your body, but know exercise is your friend.